Carolina College of Natural Health Sciences

 You can often find nettles growing near stream beds wild, or in 'guerilla gardens' due to their popularity.
 Try growing some on your property.
 If you don't have access to fresh nettles, dried ones or even tinctures will do.

-Is Brown Rice with Nettles, Lemon & Walnut Good for My Ayurvedic Diet?
+Is Brown Rice with Nettles, Lemon & Walnut a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Brown Rice with Nettles, Lemon & Walnut' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.

-Metabolic Nature of Brown Rice with Nettles, Lemon & Walnut
+Metabolic Effects of Brown Rice with Nettles, Lemon & Walnut

 Find Out More